Macau and its mix of Chinese architecture and colonial charm

 6) Taste local food

 Macau cuisine is intermixed with Portuguese, South Asian and Chinese flavours so don’t miss this opportunity and taste the local dishes like the egg tarts, the pork chop buns and serradura, the Bacalhau fried rice, the Arroz de Marisco, the prawn roe noodles or the crab congee.

 Full of beautiful spots, Macau offers different places for enjoying nature like the Hac Sa Beach (black sand in Cantonese), a natural area 1,350 meters long and a popular location for water sports and star-gazing.

 Amazing street race circuit, Macau Grand Prix has been around for over 60 years and every November you can enjoy the festival atmosphere, whether or not you are a motor enthusiastic, don’t miss it.

 The “Travessa da Paixao” or “Love Lane” is situated between Rua da San Paulo and Rua da Ressurreicao and it is 50 meters long.
 The meaning was intended to express the passion of Christ but a mistake in translation has led to this humble laneway becoming a popular place for couple and movies shoots.

 10) Buy a souvenir

-Before leaving Macau, dont forget to go to Rua do Cunha, street located in Taipa and known as the “street food” by locals, where you can find some typical souvenirs for your family and friends as cakes, almond cookies, beef and pork jerky, egg rolls and much more.
+Before leaving Macau, don’t forget to go to Rua do Cunha, a street located in Taipa and known as the “street food” by locals, where you can find some typical souvenirs for your family and friends as cakes, almond cookies, beef and pork jerky, egg rolls and much more.

-Travel insurance: we never leave without an insurance since it’s the most important thing when traveling.
+Travel insurance: we never leave without insurance since it’s the most important thing when travelling.
 We got our comprehensive protection with Worldnomads;

 Travel to Macau from Hong Kong